YatinShekhar/8-Week-SQL-Challenge/Case Study 2 - Pizza Runner/README.md

 | 10       | 104         | Meatlovers - Exclude BBQ Sauce, Mushrooms - Extra Bacon, Cheese |

-## **5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients
-For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"
+## **5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients.
+For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"**

 ```sql
 with recursive cte as